isomerpages/moh-upec/index.md

   - infobar:
       title: Policy & Professional Standards
       id: infobar
-      description: We work with MOH on HCSA regulations for EAS and MTS, oversee credentialing of foreign-trained paramedics and EMTs, and implement e-cards to ensure compliance.
+      description: We work with MOH on HCSA implementation for EAS and EMTS, oversee foreign-trained Paramedic and EMT credentialing, and roll out e-cards for compliance.
       button: Learn More
       url: our-work/overview/
   - infobar: